neektza/nikicajokic.me/_drafts/concurrency_primitives_and_abstractions.md

 ## Setting the stage

-For a while now, I've been a part of team that has been building a somewhat complex web app in Ruby.
+For a while now, my colleagues and I have been building a somewhat complex web app in Ruby.
 In addition to conventional web app requirements, this app has to connect to and keep open many simultaneous long-lived streaming connections towards third party data sources along with polling various REST APIs.

-Recongnizing the inherent concurrent nature of the problem domain, I decided to finally gain a clear understanding of the finer details of Ruby's concurrency primitives and abstractions.
+Recognizing the inherent concurrent nature of the problem domain, I decided to finally gain a clear understanding of the finer details of Ruby's concurrency primitives and abstractions.
 This one and the next few posts will deal with these topics and attempt to dispel confusion any potential readers may have about them.

 ## Concurrency primitives <small>(threads and fibers)</small>

 Ruby is not poor in language primitives dealing with concurrency.
 It has support for native threads[^1] as do many other programming languages.
 Nothing new there, apart from the GIL.
 But many words and tears have been shed over the GIL, so we'll skip it here and only give you [this](http://www.jstorimer.com/blogs/workingwithcode/8085491-nobody-understands-the-gil) to get you started.

 In addition to threads, Ruby has a [coroutine](http://www.ruby-doc.org/core-2.1.1/Fiber.html) implementation named "fibers"[^2].
-The most important difference between threads and fibers is that threads depend on the scheduler to manage execution windows, and fibers are cooperative, meaning that being in a fiber the programmer must explicitly yield execution to some other Fiber.
+The most important difference between threads and fibers is that threads depend on the scheduler to manage execution windows, while fibers are cooperative, meaning that being in a fiber the programmer must explicitly yield execution to some other fiber.
 As such, they are a nice tool to handle concurrently happening things because they can be suspended and resumed as priorities of handling those things change.

-To help diferentiate between Thread behaviour vs. Fiber behaviour, let's build the classic producer-consumer pattern using each of those to implement it.
+To help differentiate  between thread behaviour vs. Fiber behaviour, let's build the classic producer-consumer pattern using each of those to implement it.

 We'll introduce a dummy AddOneTask implementation to serve our purposes of sending tasks to run over a queue.
 The task keeps an internal counter and on each invocation of ```perform``` just increments the counter.